waste to

 wonder

-Waste to Wonder is a new element for Jia CURATED 2025.
-It focuses on using discarded materials and simple, low-tech techniques to create sustainable design solutions—repositioning waste as a tool for craftsmanship within community-focused functions.
+Waste to Wonder is an ongoing initiative by Jia CURATED, continuing its exploration of discarded materials and simple, low-tech techniques to create sustainable design solutions — repositioning waste as a tool for craftsmanship within community-focused functions.

-Through a series of context-responsive and explorative works, Waste to Wonder highlights how discarded materials can be reimagined through functional design.
-From furniture to wayfinding, retail concepts to spatial interventions, the focus is not merely on form, but on purposeful transformation—where waste is given new life through process and intent.
+Through a series of context-responsive and exploratory works, Waste to Wonder highlights how discarded materials can be reimagined through functional design.
+From furniture to spatial interventions, the focus is not merely on form, but on purposeful transformation — where waste is given new life through process and intent.

-It will be categorised under several functions, featuring contributions from individuals, collectives, and foundations across a range of disciplines.
-Each explores how sustainability can be meaningfully embedded into the objects and systems that shape our everyday lives—resulting in work that is not only conscious, but also practical, enduring, and adaptable.
+The programme will be categorised under several functions, featuring contributions from individuals, collectives, and foundations across a range of disciplines.
+Each explores how sustainability can be meaningfully embedded into the objects and systems that shape our everyday lives — resulting in work that is not only conscious, but also practical, enduring, and adaptable.

 Millimeter Manifesto provided the initial concept and design direction for the communal furniture—establishing a flexible framework that responds to shared, everyday environments.
 Their approach centres on openness and adaptability, allowing the pieces to be reinterpreted through making.
 The resulting forms balance considered design with social intent.